 We aim to fight against poverty and other causes of child marriages.

-We strive to emancipate girls from gender discrimination and gender restrictions; encouraging them to have dreams and ambitions (beyond marriage), and provide a platform where they can achieve and fulfil these dreams.
+We strive to emancipate girls from gender discrimination and gender restrictions; encouraging them to have dreams and ambitions (beyond marriage) and provide a platform where they can achieve and fulfill these dreams.

 To see communities where girls and women are not subjected to child marriages or gender-based discrimination; but are valued, empowered and afforded equal rights in all areas of their lives.

 Combat child marriages through advancing the education of girls.

 Remove inequality of opportunities.

 Ensure we utilise a community based approach - and maximise on local partnerships.

 Expand reach of our impact.

 In advancing the education of underprivileged girls in Malawi, we are partnering with various primary school in rural areas, where we are involved in the following: